FloppaDev/gbz80/readme.md

 # gbz80

-An assembler for the Gameboy written in Rust.
+This is my attempt at making an assembler for the Gameboy, in Rust.

 ## Build